Why do lemon batteries work?

 Dude, where’s my hydrogen?

 Past this point, introductory texts get hand-wavy.
-Many metals react with acids in a redox reaction.
+What is explained in school is that many metals react with acids in a redox reaction.
 Conceptually, the reaction involves hydronium ions snagging electrons from the metal and then turning into hydrogen gas; in parallel, electron-deficient atoms of metal turn into positive ions:

 The high-school explanation is that the hydronium ions “want” the electrons more, and when they come across each other in a dark alley, the metal doesn’t put up a fight.

-Phrased this way, it’s an electrically-neutral exchange, so it doesn’t quite explain the behavior of a battery.
-Just as important, the story doesn’t add up for zinc in dilute citric acid: the metal starts dissolving into Zn2+ cations at an appreciable rate only after an electrical connection is made.
-Even more confusingly, when the electrodes are connected together, the bulk of the hydrogen is evolving on the copper electrode, not on the zinc one.
+Just as important, the story doesn’t add up for zinc in dilute citric acid: the metal isn’t readily attacked by lemon juice and starts dissolving into Zn2+ cations at an appreciable rate only after an electrical connection between the two terminals is made.
+Even more confusingly, when the electrodes are connected together, the bulk of the hydrogen starts evolving on the copper electrode, not on the zinc one.

 The first half of the answer is that is the reduction of the hydronium ion doesn’t happen easily on the surface of zinc.
-The actual reaction is a multi-step process that involves atomic hydrogen absorbing into the metal; zinc is a poor substrate for that.
-In electrochemistry, we have the concept of overpotential — the excess voltage that would need to be applied to carry out the reaction, compared to what’s predicted by simple thermodynamics.
-The bottom line is that the reduction to atomic hydrogen can proceed at lower voltages on the copper side.
+The actual acid-metal reaction is a multi-step process that involves atomic hydrogen diffusing into the metal lattice; zinc is a poor substrate for that.
+In electrochemistry, we have the concept of overpotential — excess force (i.e., externally-applied voltage) that’s needed to carry out the reaction, compared to what’s suggested by simple thermodynamics.
+When you measure this force, you find out that the reduction to atomic hydrogen proceeds with less effort on a copper electrode.

 The crooked equilibrium

-A more fundamental question is why do these reactions start happening in the first place.
-Electrostatic fields are quite powerful; why would an atom ever part with its electrons and then wander off if it’s not being persuaded to do?
+A more fundamental question is why do these reactions happen in the first place.
+Electrostatic fields are quite powerful; why would an atom ever part with its electrons and then wander off if it’s not being held at gunpoint?
 Doesn’t that add energy to the system?
-Why is zinc reacting and not copper?
+Why do the properties of zinc and copper differ?
 How can mirrors be real if our eyes aren't real?!

 All good questions!
 If you’re familiar with electronics, a good analogy might be the p-n junction in semiconductors.
-If you’re not familiar with the concept, I recommend starting with this article, but in brief: we start by manufacturing an “n-type” material that has some energetic, mobile electrons in a high-energy conduction band.
-We bring it in contact with a “p-type” material, where electrons occupy a lower-energy valence band, and where there are some available vacancies (holes) in that band.
+If you’re not up to speed on the concept, I recommend starting with this article, but in brief: we start by manufacturing an “n-type” material that has some energetic, mobile electrons in a high-energy conduction band.
+We bring it in contact with a “p-type” material, where electrons occupy a lower-energy valence band, and where there are some available vacancies (holes) at that lower energy level.

 Both of the materials are electrically-neutral, but when we bring them together, something interesting happens: a number of the higher-energy electrons from the n-side falls into the lower-energy vacancies on the p-side.
-This is somewhat akin to a billiard ball falling into a pocket.
+This is somewhat akin to a billiard ball falling into a pocket (and staying there).
 The result is a region with an unbalanced distribution of charges and a built-in electrostatic field:

-The effect is self-limiting: eventually, the field grows strong enough that the net inflow of electrons must stop.
-But the bottom line is that despite the presence of a field, the situation at the junction is a lower-energy state.
-If you connect a voltmeter across, it will read zero volts: there are no electrons trying to go back where they used to be.
+Similarly to the case of the lemon battery, the effect is self-limiting: eventually, the field grows strong enough that the net inflow of electrons must stop.
+But the bottom line is that despite the creation of a field, the situation at the junction corresponds to a lower-energy state.
+If you connect a voltmeter across, it will read zero volts: there are no electrons itching to go back where they used to be.

 Semiconductor junctions are not special.
 Quantum-mechanical properties of molecules and crystal lattices often result in energetically-favorable spots that can be taken up by electrons “belonging” to some other substance.
-This usually doesn’t result in macroscopic voltages or currents because of the self-limiting nature of the process.
+This usually doesn’t result in macroscopic voltages or currents because the process can’t go on for long before the available lower-energy positions are exhausted or the field grows too strong.
 That said, in the case of batteries, lower-energy products are continuously removed (as gas or ions), and higher-energy reagents are continuously exposed.
-If there is a pathway for current to keep the electric field in check, the process can go on until the entire electrode or the electrolyte is spent.
+If there is a conductive pathway to equalize the resulting electric field, the process can go on until the entire electrode or the electrolyte is spent.

 In fact, here’s a surprising tidbit: some migration of charges happens spontaneously if you simply bring two dissimilar metals together; no electrolyte is needed at all.
-The resulting field — known as the Volta potential — can be measured in a vacuum with sufficiently precise instruments.
+The resulting electrostatic field — known as the Volta potential — can be measured with carefully-designed experiments in a vacuum.
 The importance of this field in guiding electrochemical reactions is apparently not a settled matter in battery science.
-Some think it’s the key factor; others arrive at similar results from more abstract principles.
+Some think it’s a key factor; others arrive at similar results from more abstract principles.

-👉 For a catalog of other articles on electronics, click here.
+👉 For further articles about electronics, click here.

 Here are two worthwhile followup articles if you want to get deeper into the weeds: